LimePoint/opschain/docs/running_a_complex_change.md

 After following this guide you should know how to:
 - create a project and environment
 - add a remote Git repository as a project remote
-- set/view properties on the project and environment
+- set/view properties on the environment
 - view the properties used during a change
 - understand how to provide a custom Dockerfile